BritishGeologicalSurvey/VIGIL/README.md

                         probabilities.
 False: Do not produce plots -EX EX_PROB [EX_PROB ...], --ex_prob EX_PROB [EX_PROB ...]
-                        List of exceedance probabilities to be used for graphical output
-  -T TIME_STEPS [TIME_STEPS ...], --time_steps TIME_STEPS [TIME_STEPS ...]
+                        List of exceedance probabilities to be used for graphical output (comma separated values) -T TIME_STEPS [TIME_STEPS ...], --time_steps TIME_STEPS [TIME_STEPS ...]
                         List of time steps to plot (integer >= 0).
-Type all to plot all the time steps
-  -L LEVELS [LEVELS ...], --levels LEVELS [LEVELS ...]
+Type all to plot all the time steps (comma separated values) -L LEVELS [LEVELS ...], --levels LEVELS [LEVELS ...]
                         List of vertical levels (integer >= 1) to plot.
-Type all to plot all the levels
-  -D DAYS_PLOT [DAYS_PLOT ...], --days_plot DAYS_PLOT [DAYS_PLOT ...]
+Type all to plot all the levels (comma separated values) -D DAYS_PLOT [DAYS_PLOT ...], --days_plot DAYS_PLOT [DAYS_PLOT ...]
                         List of days to plot (YYYYMMDD).
-Type all to plot all the days
-  -C CONVERT, --convert CONVERT
+Type all to plot all the days (comma separated values) -C CONVERT, --convert CONVERT
                         If True, convert output concentration into other species listed with the command -S (--species) -S SPECIES [SPECIES ...], --species SPECIES [SPECIES ...]
-                        List of gas species (e.g. CO2)
-  -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
+                        List of gas species (e.g. CO2) (comma separated values) -TS TRACKING_SPECIE, --tracking_specie TRACKING_SPECIE
                         The original emitted specie that is tracked in the simulation -N NPROC, --nproc NPROC